acmcsufoss/js-workshop/README.md

 These are data types that are not always featured in JavaScript programs.

 - `null` is a primitive value that represents the intentional absence of any object value. `null` is used when you want to explicitly assign a variable to nothing.
 - `bigint` is a primitive value that represents an integer with arbitrary precision.
-A `bigint` is created by appending `n` to the end of an integer literal (e.g. `1n`).
+A `bigint` is created by appending `n` to the end of an integer literal (e.g., `1n`).
 - `symbol` is a primitive value that represents a unique identifier.
 You may use `Symbol()` to create a symbol.
-- `function` is a primitive value that represents a function.
-- `object` is a primitive value that represents a collection of properties.
-Arrays are considered objects.

 ### Plain JavaScript objects

 A plain old JavaScript object (POJO) is a record of unordered key-value pairs.
 Objects allow you to organize groups of related data.
-POJOs are comparable to Python `dict`ionaries.
+POJOs are comparable to Python dictionaries.

 ```js
 const person = {